Skyline, Visitor's Center and Parking Lot.

 -IDNR and Natural Heritage Biologist covering 7 counties in the

 area (Kane, Kendall, DuPage, Cook, Will, Grundy, and Kankakee).
-Oct, 2007 Issue

 You may have seen numerous nets in several marshes at Goose Lake prairie and asked yourself, what are those?
 Well, they are turtle traps.
 I have been trapping turtles, specifically Blanding’s turtles for two years now.
 Goose Lake prairie is one of the few places left in the state where there appears to be a thriving population, although their status is unknown.
 I have captured 57 Blanding’s turtles in 9 weeks of trapping over 2 years.
 In addition, around 70 painted turtles and a handful of common snapping turtles have also visited my nets.
-The next several years should paint a better picture of the status of Blanding’s turtles at Gooselake prairie.
+The next several years should paint a better picture of the status of Blanding’s turtles at Goose Lake prairie.

 Blanding’s turtles are a medium sized turtle, to about 10 inches long that inhabits shallow marshes with emergent vegetation, wet prairies, sloughs and bogs.
 A dark shell speckled with numerous yellow spots and a bright yellow chin is the distinguishing characteristic.
 Blanding’s turtles were once common throughout its range, which extends from Nebraska eastward to southern Ontario, with disjunct populations in New York, New England, and Nova Scotia, while the Great Lakes region is the stronghold of the species.
 It is listed and endangered or threatened in 10 states and 2 Canadian provinces.
 The major problem facing Blanding’s turtle today, particularly in Illinois, is habitat fragmentation and destruction.